 Real talk: how can anyone not want to be on team olives when they make such great fingertip jewelry?

-So when California Ripe Olives invited me to the Culinary Institute of America (CIA) in St. Helena last month to learn more about olives from some of the canners and growers, I obviously didn’t hesitate.
+So when the California Olive Committee invited me to the Culinary Institute of America (CIA) in St. Helena last month to learn more about olives from some of the canners and growers, I obviously didn’t hesitate.

 Before unleashing us on the kitchen, Elise from Simply Recipes and Chef Paul Irving of the CIA demoed different olive preparations that altered the flavor they add to dishes.
 Smoked olives.
 Candied olives.
 Dehydrated olives. <– I’d like those dehydrated olives bagged and delivered to my doorstep for weekly snacking, please.

 With free reign of the CIA kitchen pantry (and someone else doing our dishes!!), I teamed up with Lisa from Healthy Nibbles and Bits, Carrian from Oh Sweet Basil, and Julia from The Roasted Root for some olive-centric seasonal cooking.
 On the left: Roasted asparagus with kumquat olive salsa.
 On the right: Brown butter shallot pasta with roasted carrots, fresh peas, bacon breadcrumbs, and dehydrated olives.